Gamera: Influences of the Heisei Trilogy

-According to Shusuke Kaneko, Kadokawa "doesn't offer" him a new production despite him having new ideas for either "G4" or a new production; Kaneko brought a new idea to Kadokawa at one point, however Gamera Rebirth was already in production.
+According to Shusuke Kaneko, Kadokawa "doesn't offer" him a new production despite him having new ideas for either "G4" or a new production.
+Naoki Sato notified Kaneko that the franchise will be rebooted by differentiating from the trilogy and reminded him to not to interfere with Gamera the Brave.
+Kaneko subsequently brought new ideas to Kadokawa at one point, however Gamera Rebirth was already in production.
 Kaneko prefers villainous characters (by comparing Gamera and Godzilla), and one of his new ideas is Gamera's attack on the Pearl Harbor.

-Shusuke Kaneko, who dislikes the concepts of Showa Gamera, is aware both of criticisms against him and the intention of Gamera the Brave (to recover the ideology of the franchise from the Heisei trilogy), however he in return openly disfavored the 2006 film and criticized its concept, describing it a commercial failure and a failed serialization, and instead advocated the superiority of his direction and the Heisei trilogy.
+Shusuke Kaneko, who dislikes the concepts of Gamera (Showa Gamera), is aware both of criticisms against him and the intention of Gamera the Brave (to recover the ideology of the franchise from the Heisei trilogy), however he in return openly disfavored the 2006 film and criticized its concept, describing it a commercial failure and a failed serialization, and instead advocated the superiority of his direction and the Heisei trilogy.
 Kaneko also believes Gamera the Brave and the aforementioned Godzilla: Final Wars were responsible for the decline of the genre afterwards.
 On the other hand, Kazunori Ito, who also doesn't favor Showa Gamera films but prefers Toho productions, instead suggested to free the franchise from the "curse" of the Heisei trilogy after he watched the anniversary short film in 2015.

-Gamera Rebirth, a tribute to Noriaki Yuasa, prioritized to be faithful to previous productions most notably the Showa films, and the series was produced with several policies about Gamera-human relationship, such as a reciprocal relationship between Gamera and children to protect each other, and to avoid human casualties by Gamera.
+Gamera Rebirth, a tribute to Noriaki Yuasa and another remake of the "Konaka Gamera" plot, prioritized to be faithful to previous productions most notably the Showa films, and the series was produced with several policies about Gamera-human relationship, such as a reciprocal relationship between Gamera and children to protect each other, and to avoid human casualties by Gamera.
 While reducing battle scenes among urban areas is effective to reduce production costs, Gamera was also intentionally depicted to arrive at Tokyo in the first episode after most evacuations were completed, and he threw Gyaos and Jiger at open areas without people in early episodes (Note: Showa Memorial Park in the first episode, and a riverbed of Tama River in the second episode.) for this reason.